-In 1987 he moved on from his role as a tour guide and commenced work as an interpretation officer with the NPWS.
-This coincided with the arrival of new desktop publishing technology and as a result he increasingly took on the day to day graphic design needs of his work flow.
-This included him developing specialised mapping skills to ensure key orientation information could be relayed to people in its geographic setting.
+The arrival of desktop publishing in the late 1980s allowed him to take on the day to day graphic design needs of his work flow.
+This included developing specialised mapping skills to ensure key orientation information could be relayed to people in its geographic setting.

-By the time he left the NPWS to set up Nature Tourism Services with his partner Marianne Walsh in 1998, graphic design and mapping had come to represent his core professional skill sets.
+By the time he set up Nature Tourism Services with his partner Marianne Walsh in 1998, graphic design and mapping were key professional skill sets.
 These however were always underpinned by his extensive experience in planning, community engagement / media, project management, historical research and creative writing.

 Ever since its establishment in 1998, Nature Tourism Services has been at the forefront of technological innovation to ensure that it delivers cutting edge product for its clients.
-In this we have been massively helped by a similar commitment on the part of our signage and print sub contractors.
+In this we have been helped by a similar commitment on the part of our signage sub-contractor – Screenmakers.

-Whereas this innovation approach was defined across the 2000–2010 period by technological breakthroughs in terms of data handling and capability, computer nominated controls for manufacture and new vandal resistant outdoor full colour printing technology like UV flat bed printing, the time since 2010 has always been the decade defined by the uptake and widespread use of mobile phones and tablets.
+While innovation from 2000–2010 is remembered for technological breakthroughs in data handling capability, computer nominated controls for manufacture and new vandal resistant outdoor full colour printing technology like UV flat bed printing, the time since 2010 has been the decade defined by the uptake and widespread use of smartphones.

 We recognised at the time of the release of the first iPad in mid 2010 that we would need to develop product solutions that responded to the opportunities of mobile technology.
-Accordingly since that time, Ian has added hand coding of customised digital webapps and websites to his core design skill sets.
-This has seen him undertake a major program of research and development with the assistance of our clients like the Charters Towers Regional Council and also the Australian Alps Liaison Committee.
-Most recently he has also worked closely with Falls Creek Alpine Resort to develop innovative digital design solutions based aroud the multi lingual capability of webapps supported by interactive PDF smartphone guides that embed content onto people's phones for use in areas remote from internet coverage.
+Accordingly since that time, Ian Charles has added hand coding of customised digital webapps and websites to his core design skill sets.
+This has seen him undertake a major program of research and development with the assistance of our clients.
+The details of these efforts are outlined on the Nature Tourism Services digital product section of this website.